Cooksey99/Cooksey99/README.md

  About Me
 </h2>
 <div>
-After years as a tech enthusiast, I decided to pursue a life as a software developer.
-That is precisely what led me to the strenuous coding boot camp, App Academy.
+As a tech enthusiast, I decided to pursue a life as a software developer through self-teaching and eventually a coding bootcamp App Academy.
 Throughout my time there, not only did I learn many technologies (JavaScript, Python, PostgreSQL, Express.js, etc.); I dramatically increased my ability to learn, collaborate with a team, and most importantly: love what I do (coding).
-Since that period, I have worked as a professional software engineer.
+Since that period, I have worked in professional environments and strengthened my skills through additional studies and paid projects.
 My current focus is blockchain technologies, specifically in the superior language, Rust 🦀!

 Now for the part that probably seems like an online dating profile:
 When I'm not working with code, I can often be found studying finance, hardware, blockchain technologies, or (hopefully this part does not prematurely end our relationship) watching my Kansas City Chiefs dominate on the football field.